 All four of us are active, committed members of The Church of Jesus Christ of Latter-day Saints.
 As such, all of our works reflect Christian values and ideas.
 While some of our content is written specifically for Latter-day Saints, much is accessible to a general audience.
 And so we hope that regardless of your specific beliefs or affiliation, you can find content on this site that uplifts and empowers you.

 Tyler is a chemical engineering major who doubles as a software engineer.
 He loves science and math, sometimes working through integrals as a way to calm his mind.
 Fantasy stories have been his passion since age 14, when he was introduced to a bunch of other fantasy aficionados at a Boy Scout camp where he worked.
-He has written a couple novels (nothing he considers worthy of publishing) and hopes to soon write a story that will blow away his previous work.
+He is in the process of writing Doria, a sci-fi/fantasy mix about dwarves digging a mine on Earth in the intergalactic future.

-Tyler is married with one son and another on the way.
+Tyler is married and has two young sons.
 He loves God, and hopes that his writing can help people be entertained without encountering elements that drive away the Lord’s Spirit.
 His favorite hobby is playing Magic the Gathering, for which he designs his own custom cards.
 His motto is that good fiction should have five elements: joy, discovery, valor, mystery, and destruction.

-CJ is a graduate music student, studying choral conducting.
+CJ is a graduate music student, studying choral conducting at Brigham Young University.
 He loves playing piano, organizing organ, vocalizing voice, churning out compositions, and articulating arrangements.
 He wishes he could bellow bagpipes.
-CJ and the love of his life have three children, who give CJ constant inspiration for slapstick stories and improvised music.
+CJ and the love of his life have three (soon to be four) children, who give CJ constant inspiration for slapstick stories and improvised music.

 CJ is dedicated to creating and sharing works of art that bring light and goodness to people’s lives, particularly the light and goodness of Jesus Christ.
 In addition to his wife and children, the greatest creative inspirations in CJ’s life are his siblings, his elementary school classmates, and his middle school chums, all of whom (thanks to his homeschooling background from ages 5 to 15) happen to be the same.